alexandrentougas/bc_linux_network_project/README.md

 ```sh
 sudo systemctl enable apache2
 ```
 If everything went according to plan, you should be able to access your GLPI interface by going to your machine's IP with a browser.
-To find the ip to go to, type:
+To find the IP to go to, type:

 ```sh
 ip a